ml4ai/tomcat/src/cpp/pro_gen/installation.md

     *  You should see options to set the seed for the random object (which may or may not be relevant depending on if you use the random object in your algorithm).
     *  You should also see options to specify where to output the low level and semantic JSONs.
 Of the two, the Minecraft Java code reads the low level JSON and the semantic JSON is meant to be more human readable.
-    * The `world_type` program option allows you to choose wheter you want to generate the griworld or zombieworld using algorithms pre-included in the library.
+    * The `world_type` program option allows you to choose whether you want to generate the gridorld or zombieworld using algorithms pre-included in the library.
 The gridworld type supports more options which you can pass.
 You can look at what these additional options are with `./generator --help_gridworld`.

 ## Minecraft Java Code

 In ToMCAT, a class called `WorldBuilder` was created to read and index of everything to place from the library's procedural generator output.
-The class can be found here https://github.com/ml4ai/tomcat/blob/master/external/malmo/Minecraft/src/main/java/edu/arizona/tomcat/Utils/WorldBuilder.java.
+The [class can be found here](https://github.com/ml4ai/tomcat/blob/master/external/malmo/Minecraft/src/main/java/edu/arizona/tomcat/Utils/WorldBuilder.java).

 Using this class is quite simple.
 You would simply do: